mhwlng/fipha/README.md

 - Now Playing Display for Home Assistant Media Players
 - [HWInfo](https://www.hwinfo.com) integration into Home Assistant, via MQTT

-**If only the HWINFO integration with Home Assistant is needed, then NO Flight Instrument Panel needs to be connected and no drivers need to be installed.**
+**If only the HWINFO integration with Home Assistant is needed, then NO Flight Instrument Panel needs to be connected and no drivers need to be installed.
+The haUrl / haToken keys in appsettings.config can be made empty to disable this feature.**

 If only the Now Playing Display is required, then no HWINFO or MQTT server needs to be set-up or running (in that case, remove mqtt.config).